ktn1234/solana-payout-action/README.md

 # Solana Payout Action

-A GitHub Action to automatically send Solana payments to specified wallet addresses.
+A GitHub Action to automatically pay SOL/SPL tokens to a specified recipient wallet address in Solana.

 ## Features